 It’s been a few years since I first wrote this and we’re currently in her last year at Montessori as we prepare to enter High School in 2021.
 I still stand by every word I’ve written here and I’m incredibly grateful for a Montessori foundation as we enter this next stage.

 <2nd UPDATE> And now it’s been a couple of years since I updated and we’ve left Montessori and entered High School.
 I STILL stand by all I’ve written and am STILL grateful for every second.

 A Montessori education certainly isn’t for everyone, but it works for us.
 MOST importantly, it works for our daughter and she loves learning.
 Investigating your options is the first step.
 There are so many options available to parents these days, you just need to start looking.

-I’ve loved our journey so far and I can’t help but tear up just a little when I look back at where she started.
+I’ve loved our journey and I’m so hopeful for the future.
+I can’t help but tear up just a little when I look back at where she started.

 Hi there!
 I'm Amanda Waschevski

 I AM A HEADSHOT AND PORTRAIT PHOTOGRAPHER BASED IN IPSWICH, QLD.
 I help people be themselves in front a camera.